hgarrereyn/OCRaaP/README.md

 Dot -> Empty -> Dot -> Dot -> Dollar
 ```

+Additionally, if no const symbols (`empty` or `dot`) have been encountered since the last constant was loaded, `dollar` will simply duplicate the topmost stack element.

 | Symbol | Name | Description |
 | --- | --- | --- |
 | ![empty](examples/symbols/empty.jpg) | `Empty` | Writes a binary 0 |